top of page

 About Me

 I am particularly interested in participatory research methods and organized the Spring 2024 "Invisible Aspects of Disability and Neurodiversity" arts exhibition at Cornell.
-As a 2025 Mellon/ACLS Dissertation Innovation Fellow, I am continuing this work through field research and an extended reality (XR) technology-integrated disability and neurodiversity arts exhibition.
+As a 2025 Mellon/ACLS Dissertation Innovation Fellow, I continued this work through field research and organized the Spring 2026 "Cripping Time Across Realities" arts exhibition, which incorporated virtual and augmented reality technologies alongside physical, digital and virtual art.

 Prior to Cornell, I earned a B.A. in Psychology with a minor in Theatre Arts from Johns Hopkins University.
 During my time at there, I led projects on the psychological effects of social media use and collaborated with teams on research related to memory, interpersonal relationships, and well-being.